 Licensees: Friends, family members, and any other social guests are considered licensees.
 The main difference between invitees and licensees is that the latter are invited to enter or remain on the premises for non-business or commercial purposes.
 Property owners are required to maintain and fix any hazardous areas of the property.
 Unlike business invitees, property owners are only liable for dangers they know about—as opposed to what they should have known.

 Trespassers: A property owner’s obligation to trespassers is significantly less than that of a business invitee or licensee.
 The property owner is not allowed to intentionally set up hazardous areas on their premises to guard against trespassers.

 Types of Premises Liability Claims

-The attorneys in our Orlando office handle premises liability claims involving the following:
+Our attorneys handle premises liability claims involving the following:

 Swimming Pool Accidents: These types of cases can occur because the pool is not properly protected by a fence or barrier.
 When a property owner fails to adequately secure their pool, they may be found liable for any injury that occurs as a result.

-Amusement Park Accidents: Orlando sees a fair number of theme park accidents.
+Amusement Park Accidents: We deal with a fair number of theme park accidents.
 These accidents can range from minor injuries to deadly accidents depending on when and how the accident occurred.
 It is important to remember that a waiver does not automatically exempt a property owner from liability for injuries.